EmanHerawy/DNALedger/README.md

-# this project is built using Angular 4 + Truffle Starter Dapp , this was my gradion project  in blockcain bootcamp at NUTechSpace
+# this project is built using Angular 4 + Truffle Starter Dapp , this was my graduation project  in blockcain bootcamp at NUTechSpace
-##tech
+## Tech
 - Solidity
 - Truffle
 - Web3